 What works for you?
 How do you reflect on your teaching?
 Please share in the comments section below.

 Michelle Wardman has been teaching English as a first, second and foreign language for the past 18 years.
-She has taught EFL in South Korea, Japan, China and Qatar, and currently teachers EAP full-time at Algonquin College.
+She has taught EFL in South Korea, Japan, and China, and currently teaches EAP at Algonquin College.
 In her spare time, Michelle enjoys photography, reading, hiking, swimming, and playing with her 2-year-old son.